mariannamb/SQL_Gender_Study/README.md

 For employed female heads, those that were JHS Graduates were mostly self-employed without any employee, but the Bachelor Level Education Graduates most commonly worked for government.

 ## 4. Schooling Status of Household Member
 Now I wanted to take a deeper look at all household members not currently attending school.
 Their reason for not attending school could be related to their highest grade completed.
-Again, the CTA I created was lengthy so you can check out the full code [here](analysis/4_hhmember_school.sql).
+Again, the CTE I created was lengthy so you can check out the full code [here](analysis/4_hhmember_school.sql).

 ![HGC vs. Reason Not Attending Male](images/hgc_v_reason_m.png)
 ![HGC vs. Reason Not Attending Female](images/hgc_v_reason_f.png)